Working with Compilers

 It is also possible to wrap the Fortran code in C by various means, such as the F2003 ISO C binding features, then to use the Python-C interface packages, such as ctypes and CFFI, for Fortran.
 More details are available at fortran90.org for interfacing with C and Python.

-C
+Wrapping C

-See the documentation for a complete list.
+See the documentation for a discussion of the various modes.

 Example